 What does the ban on contingent charging for pension transfers mean for you?

-Once the ban is in place it will mean that you will need to pay for pensions advice on a defined benefit pension scheme.
+From 1st October 2020 you will need to pay for pensions advice on a defined benefit pension scheme.
 If you are in serious financial hardship (such as being at risk of losing your home) or if you suffer from an illness or condition that is likely to shorten your life then you may qualify for an exemption and your adviser may still be able to process a transfer based on the contingent charging model.

 If you are entering retirement soon, you may want to check out our article What are my pension options at retirement.